pragathigajjala/Resume/resume.md

 -	DOCUMENTATION: Specifications, BOMs, Test procedures and Engineering Drawings.
 -	Functional Tests and Qualification tests as per JSS 55555.
 - Design and Development of Test Jigs to test Individual PCBs and Integrated Modules.
-- Estimating the cost and arriving at Module Price
+- Estimating the cost and arriving at Module Price.

 _**Engineer**_,  Jun 2006- Jan 2007
 [ECIL](http://www.ecil.co.in/), Hyderabad - India